 have a “Lost Pets” registry or bulletin board.
 Check with their record of DOA’s (animals

-- Check local newspaper or neighborhood microsite daily for at least two months for announcements of “Found Pets.”
+- Keep checking these print and digital resources daily for at least two months for announcements of “Found Pets.”

 When You Find a Pet

 - Immediately contact local shelters and report that you have found an animal.
 As soon as